gitricko/tradenote-selfhost/README.md

 ## What's New

-- **Beta Release**: Initial release with core functionality for hosting TradeNote in GitHub Codespaces.
+- Documentation and code to support hosting on MacOS or any linux machine

 ## Getting Started

 ### Prerequisites
 To run TradeNote-SelfHost, ensure you have:
-- Docker installed (for local setups on Linux/macOS)
-- OR a GitHub account to use Codespaces (No additional software requirements)
+- a GitHub account to use Codespaces (No additional software requirements)
+- Linux/macOS:
+  - Docker installed with `docker compose` plugin.
+Use [brew-install-docker-compose](https://formulae.brew.sh/formula/docker-compose)
+  - GIT cli is installed with `git-lfs` plugin installed.
+Use [brew-install-git-lfs](https://formulae.brew.sh/formula/git-lfs)

 ### Running TradeNote in GitHub Codespaces (Recommended)